The Seven Key Principles of Terrific Parenting

 Principle #4: Consistent structure provides peace… and teaches valuable lessons.

-A consistent daily structure provides a remarkable sense of peace and calm for kids.
+A consistent daily structure provides a remarkable sense of peace and calms for kids.
 In today’s society, many families find themselves sprinting from one event to another, and they are in a constant whirlwind of activity.
 There is no peace in this lifestyle.

 Please don’t get me wrong here, I am all for activity, but not this frenetic, constant movement, from one thing to another.

-All we have to do is to notice how much opportunity is present in our day to day lives for our children to experience a sense of predictability and calm.
+All we have to do is to notice how much opportunity is present in our day-to-day lives for our children to experience a sense of predictability and calm.
 The more straightforward and predictable the daily routines, the more their children tend to develop a sense of calm and peace.
 It’s not rocket science here folks… just look around and notice.

 Furthermore, this consistent daily structure, such as the “work, then play” structure that I advocate, also provides for a system that reinforces responsibility and discipline.
 When we look at successful students, and successful adults, we consistently see the application of this formula.
 Work is completed…and then play (downtime) is enjoyed.
 So the bottom-line here is: set up a consistent daily structure.